-Our Story…
+Our StorY…

-Rikard and Pace first met at the 2014 ATHE Conference, when it was held in Scottsdale, Arizona.
+Rikard and Pace first met at the 2014 ATHE Conference, held in Scottsdale, Arizona.
 They were introduced by colleague Dr. Jason Scott, a professor at Arizona State University.
 He had first met Rikard, a professor at Stephen F. Austin State University, and Pace, a graduate student at Arizona State University, and thought that the two would have a mutual interest in creating better practices for the theatre process.

 Pace was developing a choreographic language for staging moments of physical intimacy, similar to that of fight and dance.
 This was the focus of her graduate work at Arizona State University.
 She was also looking for a way to embody how to communicate physical boundaries.
-She developed her boundary practice as a graduate instructor for skateboarders in her movement class so that they could negotiate their injuries.
+She developed her boundary-setting practice as a graduate instructor for skateboarders in her movement class, so they could negotiate their injuries.
 Boundary practice allows actors to show, guide, and tell their physical boundaries to their partners for specificity and clarity before working together.

-In 2022, The Journal of Consent Based Performance (JCBP) was founded by TIE as a complimentary resource to all.
-Edited by team member Amanda Rose Villarreal, Ph.D. the JCBP publishes articles written by artists, researchers and practitioners from around the world on how to progress the practices in the performing arts industry.
+In 2022, TIE founded The Journal of Consent-Based Performance (JCBP) as a complementary resource for all.
+Edited by team member Amanda Rose Villarreal, Ph.D., the JCBP publishes articles by artists, researchers, and practitioners from around the world on advancing practices in the performing arts industry.

 Sources: